marlonivo/Browser/README.md

 3. Then configures the labelled Add-On's, with the files from the `extensions` folder.

-4. Activate'S `toolkit.legacyUserProfileCustomizations.stylesheets` which is necessary for the Files within the folder `chrome` to take effectCreate a folder called `chrome` with a wide variety of simplicty making .css configuration files which include:
+4. Activate'S `toolkit.legacyUserProfileCustomizations.stylesheets` which is necessary for the Files within the folder `chrome` to take effect.
+Then copie's the .css configuration files into which include:
 - userChrome.css
 - userContent.css
 - userChrome.js